-The Tamar License (subject to formal renewal) covers approximately 7,500 square kilometers and is located in license areas 2211B and 2311A offshore in the economical waters of Namibia (the "Tamar Block").
+The Tamar License covers approximately 7,500 square kilometers and is located in license areas 2211B and 2311A offshore in the economical waters of Namibia (the "Tamar Block").
 The Company holds an 80% working interest in the Tamar Block (the Company's net interest is 72% due to its 90% ownership of PAO Namibia), Spectrum Geo Ltd. ("Spectrum") holds a 10% working interest, and NAMCOR holds a 10% working interest.